Getting Started with Payouts

 All payout requests require:

-merchantId: Your merchant identifiermerchantReference: Your internal reference for tracking (used for idempotency - see Idempotency below)destinationValue: Object containing:minorAmount: Amount in minor units (integer, e.g.,10000= 100.00 NGN)currency: Currency code (NGN, XOF, XAF, GHS, KES, ZAR, AED, EGP, SAR, USDT, USDC)
+merchantId: Your merchant identifiermerchantReference: Your internal reference for tracking (used for idempotency - see Idempotency below)destinationValue: Object containing:minorAmount: Amount in minor units (integer, e.g.,10000= 100.00 NGN)currency: Currency code (NGN, XOF, XAF, GHS, KES, ZAR, AED, EGP, USDT, USDC)

 paymentMethodId:"banktransfer","mobilemoney", or"crypto"paymentLocation: 3-letter ISO country code (e.g., NGA, KEN, EGY)recipient: Object containing recipient details (structure depends onpaymentMethodId)